RasecMP/neocache/README.md

 This repository intends to provide anyone with a raspberry pi pico w to create a simple digital geocache.

 Geocaching is a worldwide game.
-For more information visit https://www.geocaching.com
+For more information visit: https://www.geocaching.com

 To install it simply upload all the files to the raspberry pi pico w.
 Phew library must be installed.